tips and advice

 Yeah.
 If you’re in the midst of any of those feelings right now, you probably won’t start dating again for a while.
 But eventually, enough time will have passed, and someone new will catch your eye (or get their eye on you), and you’ll be faced with the choice to start over.

 When you decide to start over with someone new, it should be for a good reason.
 Like, you actually like the person who you’re starting over with.
-Don’t start dating someone to make your ex mad, or to make your ex jealous, or to show everyone that you don’t care about the breakup.
+Don’t start dating someone to make your ex jealous or to show everyone that you don’t care about the breakup.
 That’s so not fair to the new person.
 If you’re not ready to start dating again, hold off on dating until you’re actually ready.

 And when you do start dating someone new, it’s a good idea for them to know a little bit of your dating history before you get too serious.
 Not every detail, but just “I dated so-and-so for two months, and we broke up because we kept getting into heated arguments whenever we were together.”
 That’s enough for now.
 Your new boyfriend or girlfriend should be aware that you used to date someone else, but if you mention your ex too much, your new boyfriend or girlfriend may start to feel second-best.